amrondonp/MultiObjetiveOptimization/Readme.md

 # Multi objective optimization tool

 This tools implements two different methods for choosing the best option given a set of different objectives.
 It has two different algorithms, AHP and Promehtee.
+The examples are a choice between different cargo companies with different criterion.

 ### Download